Dr Julie Depczynski

 Biography

-Julie Depczynski is a Post-Doctoral Research Fellow with the University of Newcastle Department of Rural Health (UONDRH), based in the Moree Education Centre.
-Julie’s clinical background is in nursing, having worked in a range of rural settings, giving her a practical insight into the strengths and needs of rural communities.
+Julie Depczynski is a Research Academic with the University of Newcastle Department of Rural Health (UONDRH), based in the Moree Education Centre.
+Julie has a background in nursing, with clinical experience across a range of rural communities and settings.

 Qualifications